ssanj/boon/docs/api/index.md

 }
 ```

-Similarly we can use the Stop-On-Failure:
+Similarly we can combine Assertions with Stop-On-Failure:

 ```
 val t1 = test("less than 10") {